Spiced Fruit Breakfast Bowl (Vata-Pacifying)

 🌿 Ayurvedic Notes

 This stewed fruit breakfast is especially helpful for Vata types or Vata imbalances — think dry skin, anxiety, constipation, or feeling scattered.
 The moist texture, warmth, and grounding spices all help bring in steadiness and nourishment.
+This combination helps counterbalance the light, dry, and mobile qualities of Vata.

 It’s also a perfect breakfast for spring and summer, when you may naturally feel less hungry in the mornings but still need a stable, supportive meal to start your day.